A Microscopic Derivation of the Time-Dependent Hartree-Fock Equation with Coulomb Two-Body Interaction: Introduction

 A key assumption in \cite{BardosGolse} is that the interaction potential be bounded.
 A goal of this article is to extend the result of \cite{BardosGolse} to a class of singular interaction potentials, which includes the physically relevant Coulomb potential.
 We also describe how this mean-field result can be formulated as a Egorov-type theorem.

-A system of $N$ fermions is described by a wave function $\psi_N(x_1, \dots, x_N) \in \bigwedge^N \LL^2(\R^3, \dd x)$ which is totally antisymmetric in its arguments.
-The dynamics of $\psi_N$ is governed by the usual Schr\"odinger equation.
+A system of $N$ spinless\footnote{For simplicity of exposition we omit the spin, whose inclusion is merely a notational complication.} fermions is described by a wave function $\Psi_N(x_1, \dots, x_N) \in \bigwedge^N L^2(\R^3, \dd x)$ which is totally antisymmetric in its arguments.
+The dynamics of $\Psi_N$ is governed by the usual Schr\"odinger equation.
 In order to obtain a mean-field limit, the Schr\"odinger equation is rescaled with $N$.
 In this article we adopt the scaling of \cite{BardosGolse}.
 The Schr\"odinger equation reads

 where the $N$-particle Hamiltonian $H_N$ is defined by